 Block 14 had a basketball court.
 The mess hall is in the distance.
 In between are the slabs with signs marking where the men's latrine, women's latrine, and laundry room stood.

 While my mother-in-law's memories didn't come rushing back, she did recall a few details.
 And she emphatically stated that the barracks and mess hall weren't as nice as the ones re-created here.
 But the best part about this visit to Manzanar came from the conversation we had with the park ranger.
-She was able to look up my mother-in-law's family in the government archives and print out a scan of the actual record detailing when they were incarcerated, where they stayed in the camp, and when/to where they departed.
+She was able to look up my mother-in-law's family in the government archives and print out a scan of the actual record detailing when they were incarcerated, where they stayed in the camp, and when/where they departed to.
 R even learned that his grandfather left Rohwer for Cincinnati first, about 10 months before the rest of the family would eventually join him in Chicago.

 How important it is to learn from our history and never forget...